Sexual or gender-based offending

 Contact the police or gendarmerie by telephone

-In case of emergency, and only in this situation, it is possible to alert the police or gendarmerie by telephone call, or by SMS, if you are unable to speak.
+In case of emergency, and only in this situation, it is possible to alert the police or gendarmerie by telephone.
+People with hearing or language impairments can contact these services via SMS.

 Répondez aux questions successives et les réponses s’afficheront automatiquement